-- Your baby is older the 3 months and has a temperature of 102 degrees Fahrenheit or above
+- Your baby is older than 3 months and has a temperature of 102 degrees Fahrenheit or above.

 Fever during teething in babies is not a serious concern as long as the temperature stays under the mentioned limit.
 However, if you notice a high fever along with other symptoms, your baby will need immediate medical care in order to rule out any serious illnesses.